Jack Gunston: Adelaide (2010–2011)

-Gunston made his AFL debut against the Brisbane Lions in 9th round of the 2010 AFL season.
+Gunston made his AFL debut for Adelaide against the Brisbane Lions in round 9 of the 2010 AFL season.
 In a promising debut Gunston collected seven disposals and kicked a vital goal in the final quarter.
-He played one more game in round 18 against Richmond collecting nine disposals.

-He finished the year on the wing with Central District's 2010 premiership Side.
+He played one more game in round 18 against Richmond, collecting nine disposals.
+He finished the year helping Central District win the 2010 SANFL premiership.

-In 2011 he played 12 games, kicking five goals against Richmond in round 23.
+In 2011, Gunston played 12 games for Adelaide, kicking five goals against Richmond in round 23.

 After two years in Adelaide, Gunston became homesick and sought to return to Victoria.
 He refused to participate in the finals series for Central District, choosing to return home to Victoria before the end of the SANFL season.
 Adelaide had awarded him the Mark Bickley Award as the club's best young player, but he was stripped of the title after announcing his intention to leave.